Beggars Banquet: Recording and production

+Packaging

 According to Keith Richards, the album's title was thought up by British art dealer Christopher Gibbs.
 The album's original front and back cover art, photographs by Barry Feinstein depicting a bathroom wall covered with graffiti, was rejected by the band's record company, which delayed the album's release for months.
 Feinstein's photographs were later featured though on most vinyl, compact disc and cassette tape reissues of the album.
 On 7 June 1968, a photoshoot for the album's gatefold, with photographer Michael Joseph, was held at Sarum Chase, a mansion in Hampstead, London.
 Previously unseen images from the shoot were exhibited at the Blink Gallery in London in November and December 2008.

 Release and promotion

 Beggars Banquet was first released in the United Kingdom by Decca Records on 6 December 1968, and in the United States by London Records the following day.
 Like the band's previous album, it reached number three on the UK Albums Chart, but remained on the chart for fewer weeks.
 The album peaked at number five on the Billboard 200.

-On 11–12 December 1968 the band filmed a television extravaganza titled The Rolling Stones Rock and Roll Circus featuring John Lennon, Eric Clapton, The Who, Jethro Tull and Marianne Faithfull among the musical guests.
+On 11–12 December 1968 the band filmed a television extravaganza titled The Rolling Stones Rock and Roll Circus featuring John Lennon, Keith Richards, Eric Clapton, The Who, Jethro Tull and Marianne Faithfull among the musical guests.
 One of the original aims of the project was to promote Beggars Banquet, but the film was shelved by the Rolling Stones until 1996, when their former manager, Allen Klein, gave it an official release.